 Welcome to Julianne's Rett Heroes Fundraising Page!

 Thank you for visiting our fundraising page!
 And thanks to all of our wonderful family, friends, customers & vendors for your generous support every year.
 You help make us one of the top Strollathon fundraising teams in the nation each year, including last year's total of $60,958--in the midst of a pandemic!
-With so many important causes to support, especially during these difficult times, we are honored to have your support.
+With so many important causes to support, especially during these difficult times, we are honored and grateful to have your support.

 Rett Syndrome is a genetic neurological disorder that is not normally inherited.
 It is essentially a new mutation each time it occurs, and becomes apparent after 6-18 months of early normal development.
-Every child with Rett Syndrome is different and has a unique combination of issues, but the resulting regression leads to lifelong impairments, including lost speech and purposeful use of their hands, seizures, scoliosis, breathing problems, sleep disturbances, anxiety, feeding tubes, and more than half of the children and women lose the ability to walk.
+Every child with Rett Syndrome is different and has a unique combination of issues, but the resulting regression leads to lifelong impairments, including lost speech and purposeful use of their hands, seizures, scoliosis, breathing difficulties, cardiac issues, sleep disturbances, anxiety, feeding tubes, and more than half of the children and women lose the ability to walk.
 Those diagnosed with Rett Syndrome require maximum assistance with basic daily activities for the rest of their lives.
 Sadly, this is one of the better outcomes that can be expected, as too many of our young girls and boys earn their wings to heaven each year.

-Rett syndrome is an incredibly complex disorder that affects primarily females and its symptoms are devastating.
-Imagine the symptoms of Autism, Cerebral Palsy, Parkinson's, Epilepsy and Anxiety Disorder all in one child who cannot speak… this is Rett Syndrome!
+Rett Syndrome is an incredibly complex disorder that affects primarily females and its symptoms are devastating.
+Imagine the symptoms of Autism, Cerebral Palsy, Parkinson's, Epilepsy and Anxiety Disorder all in one child who cannot speak… this is Rett Syndrome.

 We are certain that a cure will happen in Julianne's lifetime, but not without the generous support of people like you.
 You can save her and thousands of others around the world from this devastating disorder.